guialfredo/columbo-root-cause-explorer/README.md

 That bug became scenario `s001_env_override`, and the motivation to build something better.

+As a lifelong Columbo fan, I've always admired the detective's smart yet humble investigating style: asking simple questions, following evidence methodically, and never making assumptions.
+"Just one more thing..." wasn't about showing off, it was about systematic, patient investigation until the truth emerged.
+That's exactly how debugging should work.

 Columbo systematically investigates issues in your local containerized environments using hypothesis-driven reasoning.
 Instead of ad-hoc manual inspection, trial-and-error, or hoping ChatGPT remembers Docker networking, it guides a structured investigation:

 1. **Generating hypotheses** about potential root causes based on available evidence